JukeboxPipeline/cookiecutter-jukebox/README.rst

 ======================
-cookiecutter-pypackage
+cookiecutter-jukebox
 ======================

-Cookiecutter template for a Python package.
+Cookiecutter template for a Python package in the JukeboxPipeline.
 See https://github.com/audreyr/cookiecutter.

-I adapted the pypackage from nekroze a little bit for my needs.
+I adapted the pypackage from storax a little bit.
-The doc has the sphinx theme already installed.
+The doc has a modified readthedocs theme already installed.
 There are 2 scripts that help building the apidoc (generates rst files for your packages).
 The official apidoc had a buggy formatting.
 Have a look at ``docs/updatedoc.py``.
 It is setup so that if the sphinx build is invoked, the apidoc is generated before the actual build.
 This ensures that the apidoc is also built on readthedocs.